NYPD Investigating Bronx Hit-And-Run; Man Found Dead, Lying In Service Road

 NEW YORK (CBSNewYork) — A man is dead and police say they are searching for a driver after a deadly hit-and-run the Bronx.

-The impact of the crash was so severe that the victim died before police made it to the scene, CBS2’s Christina Fan reported Sunday morning.
+The force of the crash was so violent, the victim died before help could arrive.
+The impact knocked him out of one of his shoes.
+Officers said he suffered trauma to his head and body, and the driver who killed him did not stop, CBS2’s Christina Fan reported Sunday.

-Officers said the victim had signs of trauma all over his body and that the driver responsible did not stop.
+“I feel pain for that person, that family,” said Joel Quaicoo of Grand Concourse.

-The crash happened in the Mott Haven section just before 11 p.m.
-Saturday, the NYPD said.
+The crash happened in the Mott Haven section just before 11 p.m. on Saturday, the NYPD said.

 According to police, someone called 911 to report an unconscious man lying in the westbound lane of Bruckner Boulevard near East 140th Street.

-When paramedics arrived, it was already too late; the victim had already died and the vehicle that hit him was nowhere to be found.
+When paramedics arrived, it was already too late.
+The victim had already died and the vehicle that hit him was nowhere to be found.
+The cause of the crash is still under investigation.

+“They don’t respect the lights.
+They don’t stop.
+Everybody wants to go.
+They are all in a hurry,” said Carlos Ramos of Mott Haven.

+Neighbors said the section of road is notorious for accidents, and that traffic laws are often disregarded by drivers and pedestrians despite police presence.

 Police did not have a description of the suspected vehicle.